tal763/tal763.github.io/README.md

 ###### NOTE: The website is still a work in progress and is currently best viewed best on Mozilla Firefox, on screens 1100px or greater.

-I thoroughly enjoy frontend technologies, and relish any opportunity to hone my skills.